FullStackIndie/EasyCodeForVivox/readme.md

 # EasyCodeForVivox

+# Warning -- This package no longer works with Vivox from Unity Package Manager if you upgrade Vivox to Version 16.0.0-pre.1.
+Due to thier Major API changes that made almost every class internal prevent me from accessing the Vivox C# Library.
+This Repo will most likely become deprecated or deleted in the future

 This is an Extension Asset for **Vivox Voice Chat SDK** with the goal of helping indie devs and small teams and even new programmers get setup with Vivox as fast as possible.
 Vivox can be hard to implement and understand and this asset provides ease of use without learning how to use Vivox from scratch.

 You can download the latest updates here in the [Releases](https://github.com/FullStackIndie/EasyCodeForVivox/releases) section of this repo.
 This repo will always be more updated than the Unity Asset Store version but...   **EasyCodeForVivox** is availible on the [Unity Asset Store](https://assetstore.unity.com/packages/add-ons/easycodeforvivox-202190)  and will always be the most reliable version.